New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Introduction

 The black hole solutions in this theory when the charged scalar fields $\Phi_{1,2,3}$ vanish -- in which case the theory reduces to $d=5$, $\CN=2$ $U(1)^3$ gauged supergravity coupled to two vector multiplets (or minimal supergravity when the three $U(1)$'s are equal) -- are already fully known.
-In this case, the most general non-extremal solution with arbitrary $\{E,Q_1,Q_2,Q_3\}$ but equal angular momenta $J_1=J_2$ was found by Cvetic-L\"u-Pope \cite{Cvetic:2004ny} and this was generalized to have all the six charges arbitrary by Wu \cite{Wu:2011gq}\footnote{The solution of \cite{Wu:2011gq} reduces to previously known black holes of the theory, namely: to \cite{CVETIC2004273} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1=J_2$), to \cite{Chong:2005hr} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1,J_2$), to \cite{Cvetic:2004ny} (with arbitrary $Q_1,Q_2,Q_3$ and $J_1=J_2$), to \cite{Chong:2005da} (with arbitrary $Q_1=Q_2, Q_3=0$ and $J_1,J_2$), to \cite{MEI200764} (with arbitrary $Q_1=Q_2, Q_3$ and $J_1,J_2$), to \cite{Chong:2005da} (with arbitrary $Q_1=Q_2=0, Q_3$ and $J_1=J_2$), and to \cite{Chong:2006zx,Wu:2011zzh} (with arbitrary $Q_1=Q_2=0, Q_3$ and $J_1,J_2$).}.
-In Section \ref{sec:CLP-BHs} we will review the solution of \cite{Cvetic:2004ny} while taking the opportunity to write it in a novel form that is more tailored to study its physical and thermodynamical properties (which we will do here thus filling a gap in the literature).\footnote{In this manuscript, we will only be interested in asymptotically global AdS$_5\times S^5$ supergravity solutions.
+In this case, the most general non-extremal solution with arbitrary $\{E,Q_1,Q_2,Q_3\}$ but zero angular momentum $J_1=J_2=0$ was found by Behrndt-Cveti\v c-Sabra \cite{Behrndt:1998jd}.
+Solutions with equal angular momenta were found by Cveti\v c-L\"u-Pope \cite{Cvetic:2004ny} which was then generalized to have all the six charges arbitrary by Wu \cite{Wu:2011gq}\footnote{The solution of \cite{Wu:2011gq} reduces to previously known black holes of the theory, namely: to \cite{CVETIC2004273} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1=J_2$), to \cite{Chong:2005hr} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1,J_2$), to \cite{Cvetic:2004ny} (with arbitrary $Q_1,Q_2,Q_3$ and $J_1=J_2$), to \cite{Chong:2005da} (with arbitrary $Q_1=Q_2, Q_3=0$ and $J_1,J_2$), to \cite{MEI200764} (with arbitrary $Q_1=Q_2, Q_3$ and $J_1,J_2$), to \cite{Chong:2005da} (with arbitrary $Q_1=Q_2=0, Q_3$ and $J_1=J_2$), and to \cite{Chong:2006zx,Wu:2011zzh} (with arbitrary $Q_1=Q_2=0, Q_3$ and $J_1,J_2$).}.
+In Section \ref{sec:BCS-BHs} we will review the solution of \cite{Behrndt:1998jd} while taking the opportunity to write it in a novel form that is more tailored to study its physical and thermodynamical properties (which we will do here thus filling a gap in the literature).\footnote{In this manuscript, we will only be interested in asymptotically global AdS$_5\times S^5$ supergravity solutions.
 However, there are also solutions with Poincar\'e AdS$_5\times S^5$ asymptotics that are dual to Coulomb flows or to top-down models of holographic superconductors; see e.g. \cite{Freedman:1999gk,Khavaev:2001yg,Gubser:2009qm,Gauntlett:2009dn,Gubser:2009gp,Gauntlett:2009bh,Bobev:2011rv} and references therein.}

 Often, the extremal limit of the non-extremal black holes has conserved charges that match those of the supersymmetric black holes of the theory.\footnote{There are subsectors of the theory where there is no $T\to 0$ limit of the non-extremal black holes.
 This is e.g. the case when at least one of the charges $Q_{1,2,3}$ is zero as we will find later.} The most general such solution known is a 4-parameter solution with charges $\{E,Q_1,Q_2,Q_3\}$ and angular momenta $\{J_1,J_2\}$ whose mass satisfies the BPS condition $E=Q_1+Q_2+Q_3+J_1/L+J_2/L$, where $L$ is the AdS$_5$ radius.
 This is described by the Kunduri-Lucietti-Reall supersymmetric black hole \cite{Kunduri:2006ek}.\footnote{In contains as special cases the previously known supersymmetric black holes of \cite{Gutowski:2004ez} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1=J_2$), of \cite{Gutowski:2004yv} (with arbitrary $Q_1,Q_2,Q_3$ and $J_1=J_2$) and of \cite{Chong:2005da,Chong:2005hr} (with arbitrary $Q_1=Q_2=Q_3$ and $J_1,J_2$).} Note that although the most general supersymmetric black holes are expected to have 5 independent conserved charges $\{Q_1,Q_2,Q_3,J_1,J_2\}$, the supersymmetric black holes of \cite{Kunduri:2006ek} are just a 4-parameter family of solutions because its 5 parameters have to obey an additional constraint (this adds to the BPS condition that fixes the energy as a function of the other conserved charges).